Jason Sullivan — Founder of True Dossier

 The FBI insisted that Jason appear in Washington, D.C. for questioning — deliberately scheduling it on his daughter’s birthday.

-Sullivan insisted to come in sooner, and the Bureau flew him across the country to Washington, D.C.
+Sullivan insisted to come in sooner, and the Bureau flew him across the country.

-Upon arrival, agents placed him in a low-budget roach motel.
+Upon arrival, agents placed him in a low-budget, roach infested motel.

 The following day, he was taken to an FBI building, where he was interrogated for hours inside a secure, restricted-access guarded room and threatened he would face prosecution if he refused to cooperate or withheld information.